sk-zk/TruckLib/docfx/docs/TruckLib.HashFs/hashfs.md

 files contain full directory listings, but mods may not &ndash; the top level listing in particular can be omitted to prevent the official extractor from extracting anything.

 HashFS v2, introduced with game version 1.50, is supported.
-Note that, in this version, .tobj/.dds pairs are dissolved into a packed .tobj entry from which TruckLib will reconstruct the original .tobj and .dds files when said .tobj entry is requested.
+Note that, in this version, `.tobj`/`.dds` pairs are dissolved into a packed `.tobj` entry from which TruckLib will reconstruct the original `.tobj` and `.dds` files when such a `.tobj` entry is requested.

 ## Opening an archive
 To open a HashFS file, call the static [`Open`](xref:TruckLib.HashFs.HashFsReader.Open*) method of the `HashFsReader` class: